HITECHCRIME/HC_SG40_Origin/README.md

 keeping us
 my mind has dual tags

+call me a moth, flying to my light spectrum into the depths of the night i roll what else do you want, more? naah, always wanted the whole can't won't shouldn't so piss off blink and i'm gone

 ANALYSE THE VERSE PROGRESSION:

 Bitch, I'm dead, bitch, I'm dead, I feel like like I'm fucking dead